 Coarsely chop the beeswax or use beeswax pastilles.
 Place beeswax, butter, and oil in a small pot or glass Pyrex measuring cup and gently heat in the top of a double boiler until the beeswax and butters have melted.
 Once melted, remove from the stovetop and stir in the essential oil and Vitamin E Oil.
 Immediately pour the mixture into lip balm tubes or small containers.

-Simple to make, liniments have been made for hundreds of years to offer instant relief for occasional pain, inflamed muscles, bruises, and sprains.
-Depending on which botanicals are included, liniments may benefit a variety of conditions including sore and inflamed muscles, joints, circulation problems, arthritis, rheumatism, sprains, strains, and bruises.
-Adding a dab to insect bites (especially with the addition on menthol), really helps to reduce the itching and inflammation.
+Simple to make, liniments have been made for hundreds of years to offer instant relief for occasional pain, sore muscles, bruises, and sprains.
+Depending on which botanicals are included, liniments may benefit a variety of conditions including sore muscles, joints, circulation problems, sprains, strains, and bruises.
+Adding a dab to insect bites (especially with the addition on menthol), really helps to reduce the itching.

 - organic Witch Hazel Extract, Vodka, Rubbing Alcohol, or Vinegar